National Cancer Institute–Children’s Oncology Group Pediatric MATCH Trial (revised January 2025)

 Patient Eligibility

-Pediatric MATCH is a trial for children, adolescents and young adults ages 1 to 21 who have solid tumors, including non-Hodgkin lymphomas, brain tumors, and histiocytoses, that no longer respond to standard treatment or have recurred after treatment..
+Pediatric MATCH was a trial for children, adolescents and young adults ages 1 to 21 who have solid tumors, including non-Hodgkin lymphomas, brain tumors, and histiocytoses, that no longer respond to standard treatment or have recurred after treatment.

-Patients must have a tumor that is a candidate for genetic testing and have completed genetic testing which indicates the tumor contains certain genetic changes that are targeted in the study.
+Patients had a tumor that was a candidate for genetic testing and had completed genetic testing which indicates the tumor contains certain genetic changes that were targeted in the study

 Trial Availability and Patient Identification

-Enrollment in Pediatric MATCH will be available through about 200 COG sites in the United States, Canada, New Zealand and Australia.
+As of January 2025, enrollment in Pediatric MATCH has completed.
+The study was available through about 200 COG sites in the United States, Canada, New Zealand and Australia.
 To find the COG member institutions, visit the “COG Institution locations” page at: https://www.childrensoncologygroup.org/apps/instmap/default.aspx.
-Sites will access the trial under the protocol identification APEC1621 via the NCI Cancer Trials Support Unit (CTSU).

-The trial has two enrollment steps.
-Each patient will initially enroll for a screening study, in which a genetic sequencing report will be submitted for review by the Pediatric MATCH Molecular Review Committee to confirm that the report includes genetic abnormalities that could be targeted by one or more of the drugs being studied.
-If there is a genetic abnormality identified in the tumor and a drug in Pediatric MATCH that targets that abnormality, the patient can then enroll in the available treatment arm if he or she meets the eligibility criteria.
+The trial had two enrollment steps.
+Each patient initially enrolled for a screening study, in which a genetic sequencing report was submitted for review by the Pediatric MATCH Molecular Review Committee to confirm that the report included genetic abnormalities that could be targeted by one or more of the drugs being studied.
+If there was a genetic abnormality identified in the tumor, and a drug in Pediatric MATCH that targets that abnormality, the patient could then enroll in the available treatment arm if he or she met the eligibility criteria.

 Treatment Overview

-Patients with a matched drug will be able to receive experimental treatment for as long as their tumors are stable in size or getting smaller.
+Patients with a matched drug received experimental treatment for as long as their tumors were stable in size or getting smaller.

 Treatment Arms

-At this time, most treatment arms have completed accrual goals and are closed to further patient enrollment.
-One treatment arm remains open and at least 20 patients will be enrolled in this arm.
+At this time, all treatment arms have completed accrual goals and are closed to further patient enrollment.

 Goals of Pediatric MATCH